mikiTesf/ppd/README.md

     This will download all Meeting Workbook issues from January 2018 up to December 2018 in the JWPUB format and the Amharic language (note that `--cont` is passed).
     % ppd mwb --year 2018 --month 1 --format jwpub --lang am --cont

+more on options:
+    Long options can have an equal sign between them and their values (--format=pdf).
+Also, short options can be used inplace of long ones.
+Here is the short option equivalent of the last example above:
+    % ppd mwb -y 2018 -m 1 -f jwpub -l am -c

+downloads:
+    ppd will create a directory hierarchy in the current working directory in which downloaded publications will be saved.
+The hierarchy follows the following pattern:
+                        <publication-type>/<publication-language>/<publication-year>

+    For example if you download all public Watchtowers of 2020 in the Amharic language, this is what the file tree for the downloads will look like: wp/
+                        └── AM
+                            └── 2020
+                                ├── wp_AM_202001.extn
+                                ├── wp_AM_202005.extn
+                                └── wp_AM_202009.extn
 ```

 It was written using Python 3.8 and the minimum version of Python 3 its compatible with is uncertain.